morpheusgraphql/morpheus-graphql/README.md

             }
 ```

-for more details you cann See your Example on https://github.com/nalchevanidze/morpheus-graphql/tree/master/example
+for more details you can See your Example on https://github.com/nalchevanidze/morpheus-graphql/tree/master/example

 ## Enum